imagej/imagej.github.io/pages/Multiview-Reconstruction.md

 {{\#widget:YouTube|id=IupXS\_On2rg|width=773}}

-This 30-minute talk by  covers the theory behind registration of multiview lightsheet microscopy data and it also quickly addresses the problem of multiview fusion & deconvolution.
+This 30-minute talk by {% include Person content="StephanP" %} covers
+the theory behind registration of multiview lightsheet microscopy data and it also quickly addresses the problem of multiview fusion & deconvolution.

 ### Tutorial: Fiji Multiview Lightsheet Reconstruction Software

 {{\#widget:YouTube|id=0IkaSwfPYw0|width=773}}

-This one hour tutorial by  covers the basic usage of this multiview reconstruction software for Fiji.
+This one hour tutorial by {% include Person content="StephanP" %} covers the basic usage of this multiview reconstruction software for Fiji.
 Documentation, source code, bug reports and feature requests can be found [on SourceForge](https://sourceforge.net/projects/multiviewreconstruction/).

 ## Comments, Bugs & Feature Requests